Meribel and the Three Valleys area in France is the biggest ski resort in the world where you have access to over 600km of piste and ski terrain.

 We flew into Geneva and took a 2.5 hour private transfer to Meribel Village.

 When we arrived at Chalet Baita, we were met by the host, Carla and chef, Chloe.
-We had a champagne reception with afternoon tea (Victoria sponge cake) ready which was a nice touch.
+We had a champagne reception and afternoon tea (Victoria sponge cake) ready when we arrived, which was a nice touch.
 We relaxed in the chalet, got our ski equipment and then had our first evening dinner which got me excited for all the meals ahead!
 The food was high quality and delicious!

 For dinner, we started off with two canapes and the starter was a pumpkin risotto, followed by pork tenderloin and dessert being creme brulee.
 We finished off with some cheese and wine.